 Stimulants on the other hand, like meth and cocaine, do the opposite and impact the brain for more energy and greater attention.
 However, stimulants like these end up affecting the brain in many ways such as a decreased ability to restore neurotransmitters like dopamine and serotonin.

 While this list may cover many areas of the body, there are still so many other consequences of addiction.
 The risk for disease, medical problems, and other issues only continues to rise as a person is addicted.
 Sometimes it’s best if a person gets proper help from a qualified team of professionals.
-At Harmony Place, we’re ready to help you or a loved one overcome addiction in a safe and open environment.
+At Free by the Sea, we’re ready to help you or a loved one overcome addiction in a safe and open environment.
 Don’t wait, give us a call today to start the journey towards sobriety.